salt-formulas/salt-formula-nova/README.rst

           cluster_name: vmware_cluster01
           host_ip: 1.2.3.4

-Group and user to be used for QEMU processes run by the system instance
+Group and user to be used for QEMU processes run by the system instance:

 .. code-block:: yaml